Syrion89/syrion89.github.io/_posts/2020-08-25-elfx64-bypass-nx-with-mprotect.md

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img5.png)

-Using pattern_create, we can generate a payload in order to calculate the exact offset that overwrite the **RBP** register.
+By using pattern_create, we can generate a payload in order to calculate the exact offset that overwrite the **RIP** register.
+Because the executable is a 64 bit ELF, the maximum address is **0x7FFFFFFFFFFFF**, we can overwrite the **RIP** register by adding 8 byte to the **RBP** register.

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img6.png)